opentelekomcloud-infra/otc-zuul-jobs/roles/prepare-build-pdf-docs/README.rst

 Install binary packages for :zuul:role:`build-pdf-docs`.

-This role currently only supports Ubuntu Bionic.
+This role currently only supports RedHat based OS.

 If the tox environment specified in `tox_pdf_envlist` does not exist, package installation will be skipped.